We’ve put together a list of the very best events and trips you can look forward in spring 2018.

 Alice Springs, Australia

 “Go hard or go home” was the thinking behind our first suggestion – it’s pretty hardcore.
-If you are really looking to impress your friends and to get off the beaten track and impress your friends with your mountain biking exploits, you can’t do much better than Easter in the Alice.
-How many people do you know that have completed a three day marathon mountain bike stage race through the Australian outback?
+If you are really looking to impress your friends and to get off the beaten track, you can’t do much better than Easter in the Alice.
+How many people do you know who have completed a three-day marathon mountain bike stage race through the Australian outback?

-The event takes in over 150 km of wide desert fire road and tricky, rocky single track place around the town of Alice Springs, right in the centre of Australia, so it will take a fair bit of dedication to travel from the UK.
+The event takes in over 150 km of wide desert fire road and tricky, rocky single track around the town of Alice Springs, right in the centre of Australia.

-The biggest contributor the local economy is tourism, primarily in nature and wildlife tours, so there is plenty to do off the bike in your down time.
-Why not see kangaroos and airs rock at high speed from a mountain bike?
+The biggest contributor to the economy in Alice Springs is tourism – primarily in nature and wildlife tours – so there is plenty to do in your down time.
+Kangaroos and Ayers Rock look even better from the saddle.

-If it all sounds a bit much and you’d rather have an MTB ramble followed by a bit of sightseeing and a barbi, then the Easter Mini event might be more up your street.
-It’s still a three day stage race, but just 20K riding per day.
+If it all sounds a bit much and you’d rather have an MTB ramble followed by a bit of sightseeing and a barbie, then the Easter Mini event might be more up your street.
+It’s still a three day stage race, but just 20km riding per day.

 Cape Town, South Africa

-Billed as the biggest cycling race in the world, as many as 35,000 riders take on the 100 kilometre course.
-To put it in perspective, that is more than double the number of riders who will take on L’Etape du Tour during the summer.
+Billed as the biggest cycling race in the world, as many as 35,000 riders take on the 100km.
+To put it in perspective, that’s more than double the number of riders who will take on L’Etape du Tour during the summer.

 The race takes competitors from the city centre along Nelson Mandela Boulevard, past the entrance to the Cape of Good Hope, and into Table Mountain National Park.
 It is a truly stunning route.

-The classic challenge for road cyclists, and this author’s favourite races to watch, are the spring classics in France and Belgium.
+The most storied challenges for road cyclists – and this author’s favourite races to watch – are the Spring Classics in France and Belgium.

-Riding the Ghent Wevelgem sportive also gives you the opportunity to visit and stay in the historic city of Ghent, one of cycling’s spiritual homes playing host to the annual Ghent Six track cycling races.
+Riding the Gent-Wevelgem sportive also gives you the opportunity to visit and stay in the beautiful historic city, one of cycling’s spiritual homes playing host to the annual Gent Six track cycling week.

-One of Europe’s largest cities during the middle ages, Ghent’s narrow cobbled streets are stuffed with hundreds of years of history, and offer one of the best selections of pubs serving Belgian beer you are ever likely to find.
+One of Europe’s largest cities during the middle ages, Gent’s narrow cobbled streets are stuffed with hundreds of years of history, and offer one of the best selections of pubs serving Belgian beer you are ever likely to find.
 Perfect for a recovery pint or three.

-The cobbled classics take place throughout the spring.
-For an alternative to Ghent, have a look at contributor Phil Peters account of the Leige Bastogne Liege sportive.
+The cobbled classics take place throughout the spring, and for an alternative to Gent, have a look at contributor Phil Peter’s account of the Leige-Bastogne-Liege sportive.

 Spring is arguably the most beautiful season to visit Japan because of the blooming of the famous cherry blossoms – sakura – one of Japan’s most beloved symbols.
-Despite being only the size of California, you can experience mountains, coastlines, rolling hills and bamboo forests all in this one country.
+Despite being only the size of California, this wonderful country offers mountains, coastlines, rolling hills, bamboo forests and so much more

 As with Japan, a cycling tour is a fantastic way to experience true local culture that you can often miss out on when visiting typical tourist traps.
 You also won’t be constantly passing streams of fellow road cyclists that almost become part of the scenery in some of the Med’s most popular cycling haunts this time of year.

-China Adventure Tours offer guided tours around the area, such as this two week trip, which also include hiking as well as testing climbs on the bike.
+China Adventure Tours offer guided tours around the area, such as this two week trip, which also includes hiking as well as testing climbs on the bike.
 The challenge of cycling in the Sichaun region comes from the extreme altitude in parts as you head into Tibetan villages and mountainous areas, but the rewards are plentiful.
-Explore varied landscapes of lush meadows, hilly pastures and of course plenty of the local cuisine.
-There’s even a chance to spot the rare Giant Panda in the region!
+Explore varied landscapes of lush meadows, hilly pastures and of course plenty of the local cuisine, and maybe even spot the rare Giant Panda!